Weeks 1 & 2 – Access Check and Enrollment Options

 - Students are enrolled immediately into courses without a waitlist.

 - Students come off the waitlist in the order that they went on the waitlist.
 First on, first off.

 - Once a student has an “enrolled” status, it will be about 24 hours before the student can access the course.

 - After Day 10, we will start accepting transfer students who meet our transfer criteria.

-- Check the Day 7 Student Status.
+Check the Day-5 No-Show.
 This report will be posted in the registration system.
-Students who have not logged in by Day 7 and submitted their first assignment will be identified in this report.
-This is our last notice of inactive students before the Day 10 drop deadline.
+Students who have not logged in by Day 5 and submitted their first assignment will be identified in this report.
+(See the sidebar for details.)

 10th Day of Class